germ/germ.github.io/_posts/2019-03-07-Gergo-Setup.md

 ### Resistors

 ![Resistors](../img/gergo/6.png)

 Next up resistors, you've got 3 kinds 10K (103), 2.2K (222) 22Ohms (22R0).
 Take a look on the silk screen for them and whack em in there!
-They will all be near the MCU or  USB port.If you see R1 on your board that's supposed to be a 2.2K resistor!
+They will all be near the MCU or USB port.
+If you see R1 on your board that's supposed to be a 2.2K resistor!

+Just like capacitors, resistors don't care about orientation.

 For 10K Ohm resistors (which has `103` label on them), you should put them to pads with `10K` marks around them.